Ethan7/ConfliBERT-Singularity/README.md

 # Fine-tuning:

 ### Note:
-For high-powered PCs without a modern GPU use finetune_data_cpu.py, and for traditional laptops without a modern GPU use finetune_data_cpu_low.py
+For high-powered PCs without a modern GPU use finetune_data_cpu.py, and for traditional laptops (RAM < 32GB) without a modern GPU use finetune_data_cpu_low.py

 ## Fine-tuning: Using Docker
 ### Installation: